Joe McCann: Death

 Five days of rioting followed his death.
-Turf Lodge, where McCann lived, was a no-go area and was openly patrolled by an OIRA land rover with the words "Official IRA – Mobile Patrol" emblazoned on the side.
-The OIRA shot five British soldiers, killing three, in revenge for McCann's killing, in different incidents the following day in Belfast, Derry and Newry.
+Turf Lodge, where McCann lived, was a no-go area and was openly patrolled by an Official IRA land rover with the words "Official IRA – Mobile Patrol" emblazoned on the side.
+The Official IRA shot five British soldiers, killing three, in revenge for McCann's killing, in different incidents the following day in Belfast, Derry and Newry.